easifem/easifem.github.io/docs/guides/install/_include/install-system-requirements.md

-You can use following instructions to install the system requirements for EASIFEM.
+You can use following instructions (based on your OS) to install the system requirements for easifem.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';